mit-renewable-energy/mit-renewable-energy.github.io/wp-content/plugins/addon-elements-for-elementor-page-builder/readme.txt

 == Screenshots ==

-1. Price table widget - It lets you create beautiful Pricing Table without any coding.
+1. Price table widget for Elementor - It lets you create beautiful Pricing Table without any coding.
-2. Content switcher - Use Content Switcher to present multiple content options smartly.
+2. Content switcher for Elementor - Use Content Switcher to present multiple content options smartly.
-3. Flip box - Give your boring content more interactiveness with the flip effect.
+3. Flip box for Elementor - Give your boring content more interactiveness with the flip effect.
-4. Comparison table - Add a table to sight the difference between two or more products.
+4. Comparision table for Elementor - Add a table to sight the difference between two or more products.
-5. Advanced filterable gallery - Let your visitors navigate easily between different image categories.
+5. Advanced filterable gallery for Elementor - Let your visitors navigate easily between different image categories.
-6. Thumbnail slider - Create beautiful customized thumbnails for your slider.
+6. Thumbnail slider for Elementor - Create beautiful customized thumbnails for your slider.
-7. Widget Manager - Load widgets on demand when required.
+7. Widget Manager for Elementor Addon Elements - Load widgets on demand when required.
 8. Elementor addon widgets section

 == Changelog ==
+= 1.12.2 =
+* Fixed : Issue in Modal Popup when Video widget used in popup.
+* Fixed : Add Compatibility for new Swiper Version.
+* Fixed : Issue of small image inside lightbox in Filterable Gallery.

+= 1.12.1 =
+* Fixed : P tag margin bug.
+* Fixed : Thumb Gallery thumbnail alignment bug.

+= 1.12 =
+* New Widget : Content Ticker
+* Added Elementor Compatibility

+= 1.11.16 =
+* Added Support for Elementor Container
+* New Widget : Advance Button

+= 1.11.15 =
+* Enhancement : Added compatibility with Elementor 3.6

 = 1.11.14 =
 * Fixed : Security fix